 Establishes that the board may enter and inspect cannabis businesses and records at reasonable hours.
 Gives the board the power to issue subpoenas, issue oaths, take depositions, require the production of records, detain or embargo items, and enter into laboratory analysis agreements with the commissioner of agriculture.
 Permits the board to enter into agreements with community health boards to delegate its inspection and enforcement duties.
 Permits the board to conduct inspections at any time.
 Requires the board to prioritize inspections based on suspected violations that pose an imminent danger to customers or the public.
 Further directs the board to prioritize inspections based on complaints from local units of government.
 Permits the board to issue administrative orders directing cannabis businesses to take specific action, permits businesses to appeal those orders, and allows the board to assess administrative penalties of up to \$10,000 for each violation.
-Provides that certain data related to complaints and investigations are not public.
+Provides that certain data related to complaints and investigations are not public and may not be shared with any federal entity without a court order.